PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 Heheheh!
 Using that one from now on.

-&quot;Don't question what we say!
-Please review our signature:&quot;
+"Don't question what we say!
+Please review our signature:"